Clio and Bank Feed Matching

-When a retainer is entered into the system and the attorney creates the client’s name and matter.
-If the synchronization is working, QuickBooks will show the client's name and the matter.
+When a retainer is entered into the system, the attorney creates the client’s name and matter.
+If the synchronization works, QuickBooks will show the client's name and the matter.
 As the retainer is entered, we see it arrive inside the QuickBooks file as a deposit into undeposited funds or directly into the Trust bank account.

-Where this can breakdown is when they’re using Clio payments or when they’re using Gravity Legal.
-Sometimes those transactions show up inside the merchant account, but they never make it into QuickBooks.
-You have to diligently check the merchant account for random payments that have no invoice.
+Where this can break down is when they’re using Clio payments or when they’re using Gravity Legal.
+Sometimes those transactions appear inside the merchant account, but they never make it into QuickBooks.
+You must diligently check the merchant account for random payments with no invoice.
 These do not port over in a sync.
 It’s important to reconcile those transactions when you do your bank reconciliation.

 It’s always puzzling to me when I speak with a client or an Accountant's Law Lab member and they tell us that they don’t bother to reconcile the bank accounts because the bank feed matched everything.
 Reconciliation is an important step in the workflow process and should not be missed.

 The next step will be when the attorney recognizes the revenue.
-They’ll create an invoice using the time that they’ve recorded for their billing or using fixed fees and any expenses that are being billed back to the client.
-That created invoice will show up in your QuickBooks file as well as on the Clio side.
+They’ll create an invoice using the time they’ve recorded for their billing or using fixed fees and any expenses being billed back to the client.
+That created invoice will show up in your QuickBooks file and on the Clio side.
 The workflow inside of Clio for the attorney is beautifully automated.
 It’s so simple to be able to create a professional invoice for the client.

 If the attorney is now going to apply that retainer to the invoice, this will create a journal entry inside of QuickBooks.
-It is the journal entry that will match the bank feed as part of the entry in QuickBooks.
-The payment that’s recorded on the invoice will also show up inside of the bank feed in the operating account.
+The journal entry will match the bank feed as part of the entry in QuickBooks.
+The payment recorded on the invoice will also show up inside the bank feed in the operating account.
 That must be matched as well.
 Sometimes QuickBooks will make suggestions in the bank feed area that are not correct.
-I’ve seen people create expense items or a bank transfer because QuickBooks can see that you move money from Trust operating and it automatically assumes it’s a bank transfer.
+I’ve seen people create expense items or a bank transfer because QuickBooks can see that you move money from Trust operating, automatically assuming it’s a bank transfer.
 Do not fall into that trap of creating the bank feed transaction or a transfer.
-You must match the journal entry side in the trust bank account and the customer payment or deposit inside in the operating account.
+You must match the journal entry side in the trust bank account and the customer payment or deposit inside the operating account.
 It’s as simple as that.